retsyx/amity/README.md

 Then to play, turn on the Switch, and select the `Play Switch` activity on the Siri remote.
 Amity will do the right thing when the Switch is woken up, and announces itself.
 To end the activity, press the power button on the Siri remote to place the entire system in standby, including the Switch, which will go dormant again.

 Sometimes, however, this may not be enough, and the Switch may still not announce its presence.
+For this case, the Switch can be configured similarly to a [non-HDMI source](#non-hdmi-sources).

+## Non-HDMI Sources

+Non-HDMI sources can be minimally supported, if the receiver supports input selection over HDMI-CEC.
+An activity for a non-HDMI source can still control the display and receiver, including power and volume, but cannot control the power of the non-HDMI source or send it menu commands.
+This limited support is particulary useful for old game consoles that require the use of their own game controllers in any case so a universal remote to control them is of limited value.

-For this case, if the receiver supports selecting inputs over HDMI-CEC, Amity can be configured to select the input on the receiver.
+To support a non-HDMI source, Amity can be configured to select the input on the receiver.
+In the activity settings:

-1. Press the 'Edit' button of the `Play Switch` activity.
-2. Select the receiver as the `Switch Device`.
+1. Select the receiver as the `Switch Device`.
-3. Specify the `Input` number.
+2. Specify the `Input` number.

-This functionality depends on the AVR supporting the feature, and on finding the correct value for the input.
-Finding the input number is through trial, and error, at the moment.
-On a Denon AVR-X3400H the numeric input values correspond to the named inputs as follows:
+This functionality depends on the receiver supporting the feature, and on knowing the correct value for the input.
+On a Denon AVR-X3400H the numeric input values can be configured in the receiver setup menus.
+From the factory, the numeric input values on a Denon AVR-X3400H correspond to the named inputs as follows:

 1. CBL/SAT
 2. DVD